-If an Objective Systems license file is provided (osyslic.txt), this file may be installed as in the floating case above or it may be Imported using the ASN1C GUI.
+The RLM client.lic file can also be installed using the Import... button in the ASN1C GUI.
 To use the GUI, click Tools \rightarrow Options and then select the license tab.
 The Import... button can then be pressed or the license file dragged-and-dropped into the License Key box.